whad-team/whad-client/doc/source/ble/central.rst

 - Battery service
 - Heart Rate service

-In a case of a connection to a GATT server from a central device, a specific can be queried through the :py:meth:`~whad.ble.profile.device.PeripheralDevice.query` method.
+In case of a connection to a GATT server from a central device, a specific service can be queried through the :py:meth:`~whad.ble.profile.device.PeripheralDevice.query` method.
 An additional method :py:meth:`~whad.ble.profile.device.PeripheralDevice.has` is available to check if a device exposes the expected primary service and mandatory characteristics, based on their respective UUIDs.
-It is then quite easy, once a connection to a GATT server established, to get an instance of the :class:`~whad.ble.profile.services.bas.BatteryService` class and interact in a transparent way.
+It is then quite easy, once a connection to a GATT server established, to get an instance of the :class:`~whad.ble.profile.services.bas.BatteryService` service class, for instance, and interact in a transparent way.
 Each time this service's characteristic's value is read, a read operation is performed and the returned data is parsed and converted in a value in a convenient format.